MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 ## What is the Avatars app?

-Avatars for Microsoft Teams lets your users connect with presence in Teams without having to turn on their cameras.
+The Avatars for Microsoft Teams app lets your users connect with presence in Teams without having to turn on their cameras.
 Your users can represent themselves the way they want to show by choosing the avatar that fits their specific meeting.
-To learn more about avatars in Microsoft Teams, see how to [Join a meeting as an avatar](https://support.microsoft.com/office/5384e7b7-30c7-4bcb-8065-0c9e830cc8ad).
+To learn more about using avatars in Microsoft Teams, see how to [Join a meeting as an avatar](https://support.microsoft.com/office/5384e7b7-30c7-4bcb-8065-0c9e830cc8ad).

 ## Allow endpoints

-To ensure the avatars for Teams app works properly, access to the following endpoints must be allowed by your firewall or proxy server.
+To ensure the avatars for Teams app works properly, access to the following endpoints must be allowed through your firewall or proxy server.
 All endpoints need to allow traffic on TCP ports 80 and 443.

 - `*.microsoft.com`
 - `*.office.com`
 - `*.office.net`

-If these endpoints aren't properly allowed, you may run into issues when running the avatars for Teams app.
+If these endpoints aren't properly allowed, you may run into issues when running the Avatars for Teams app.

 ## Use app centric management for Avatars in Teams